memasanz/AMLRoadShowHackathon_AML_For_Coders/README.md

 - [Train1.csv](./Data/Train1.csv)
 - [Train2.csv](./Data/Train2.csv)

 The titanic dataset.
 You will work without AutoML to create a classication model based on an 80-20 split.
 You may decide you want to run an AutoML job to help you determine what model will provide you with the best results.
-We are going for accuracy.
+We are going for **accuracy**.
 You are being challenged to:

 Explore the 2 datasets, join them together based on passenger_id and engeering features for training your model inside an AML experiment.
 Create a model to predict if a person will survive on the titanic.